Hamilton takes advantage of Vettel’s crash, wins Singapore Grand Prix

 By the next re-start on lap 15, Ricciardo had changed tires, but Hamilton hadn't.

-Hamilton eventually came in for his change on lap 30 of 61, and was a healthy nine seconds ahead after the change.
+Hamilton eventually changed them on lap 30 of 61, and timed it right as he was a healthy nine seconds ahead of Ricciardo afterward.

-The safety car came out again, after Marcus Ericsson's Sauber stalled on lap 39.
+Marcus Ericsson stalled his Sauber on lap 39, bringing the safety car out again — which irritated Hamilton.

-The safety car cuts the leader's momentum and enables others to close the gap.
+This is because safety cars stop the leader's momentum, allowing others to close the gap.

+Now Vettel is the one who must do that at the Malaysian GP in two weeks' time.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.